Loading

 Zoho's key strength isn't really its strength, per se, but its strength relative to its cost (and its competitors' costs).
 For smaller businesses that just need a capable CRM, Zoho can do a little bit of everything fairly well.
 From importing data, designing workflows, and following customer journeys to reporting, automation, and even AI, Zoho lives up to its reputation as a solid value.

 Lead management and nurturing may be two of the most important CRM features for most users, and Zoho handles them appropriately.
-At the $20 per user per month (less with annual billing) base level, you get all the tools you need to manage sales cycles with tools like:
+For as little as $14 per user per month, you get all the tools you need to manage sales cycles with tools like:

 • Centralized contact, lead, and customer data collection